 The link between dietary habits and chronic kidney disease (CKD) is not fully known.

-Proteinuria is increased levels of protein in the urine.
+Proteinuria is the increased levels of protein in the urine.
 This condition can be a sign of kidney damage.

 CKD is defined as either a structural and/or functional abnormality of the kidney or a reduced glomerular filtration.